 The double boiler system means there’s VERY LITTLE DOWNTIME between brewing and steaming.

 And the instant reheat function allows you to extract multiple espressos quickly.
 You won’t be able to use the brew system and steam wand at the same time, however.
 The brewing unit of this espresso machine comes with an excellent heat distribution to ensure the ideal temperature for espresso.

 Don’t let the plastic casing put you off.
 This is normal in an automatic at this price point, and it’s considered a very reliable machine with a high-quality build.
 The one complaint from users is the noisy grinder.

 User-friendliness – 4.5/5

 Like many super-automatic espresso machines, the Magnifica is user-friendly.
 The Delonghi Magnifica has done away with any unnecessary features leaving a streamlined control panel.
-There’s no digital display, only manual dials, so you can see precisely what menu settings you have programmed at any time.
+Like with the La Specialista, there’s no digital display, only manual dials, so you can see precisely what menu settings you have programmed at any time.